js-uri/csc-212/labs/Lab 8 Graphs/readme.md

 In order to visualize the graphs we are coding, we will be using [the following website](https://dreampuf.github.io/GraphvizOnline/#digraph%20G%20%7B%0A%0A%20%20l1%20-%3E%20l2%3B%0A%20%20l2%20-%3E%20l3%3B%0A%0A%7D).

+*Note : if using cLion and interested in rendering the graph internally, in cLion goto Plugins an find and install "PlantUML".
+Next, visit [https://plantuml.com/graphviz-dot](https://plantuml.com/graphviz-dot) and follow the steps linsted for your device.
+If cLion is already open, restart the software.
+An icon for PlantUML should be on one of your toolbars, but an easy way to launch it is by going to the top banner bar and selecting `View` -> `Tool Windows` -> `PlantUML`.
+If your `.dot` file is already open, the graph should materialize immediately."*

 The .dot format in use is just a text file with specific formatting.
 Here are the commands you'll need to know:

 #### Main code block